mslot/IRCSharp/readme.markdown

 IRCSharp
 ========
 IRCSharp is a modular IRC robot.
 Through a simple contract it is possible to extend the robot  with new commands, at runtime without rebooting.
-I am in process of writing a quick start.

 Quickstart
 ----------